julijuann/Valley-of-Birds/README.md

 Object-oriented design with class-based structure

 ## Details
-Developed in Xcode for a UCLA course from March to May 2024, this project emphasizes object-oriented programming principles and dynamic game mechanics in a console-based simulation.
+Developed in Xcode for a UCLA course from April to May 2024, this project emphasizes object-oriented programming principles and dynamic game mechanics in a console-based simulation.